GoogleChromeLabs/ps-analysis-tool/README.md

 3. Google Admin Console

 #### DevTools Panel
+- Main user interface of the tool.
+- Learning, monitoring, and debugging capabilities for developers responsible for making 1P sites work and developing 3P services.

 #### Icon Popup, Side Panel
+- Dynamic monitoring capabilities
+- Basic privacy-sandbox-related information, such as status of cookies, classification results at any given time (e.g. how many marketing cookies?)

 #### Google Admin Console
+- For enterprise users
+- Extend Google Admin UI with 3PCD/PS analysis information
+-
 ### Data Gathering

+The data provided as input to the tool are gathered using [Chrome APIs](https://developer.chrome.com/docs/extensions/reference/), which include all the web platform standard APIs, and chrome-secific APIs such as Chome Enterprise APIs, and DevTools APIs.

 ### Data Processing